T-Dynamos/WAFA/README.md

 ## WARNING :
-***This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases.***
+This tool is only for educational purpose.
+If you use this tool for other purposes except education we will not be responsible in such cases.

-## Contact Me
+## Dontaions

-wa.me/918556801792
+If You really like my work you should consider donating to me to made me buy [Raspberry Pi 400](https://www.electronicscomp.com/raspberry-pi-400-personal-keyboard-computer-kit)

+* UPI ID : anshdadwal@apl